Looking for professional development in the area of leadership? Augsburg has workshops that can enhance productivity in your workplace.

 Format: One 2-3 hour session with a follow-up assignment.

 Today’s workplace is increasingly diverse; both customers and employees come from different cultural backgrounds.
 While this makes for an environment which has the potential to produce creative, innovative solutions and enrich the lives of its members; it also has the potential to produce conflict and create work dissatisfaction.
 In this workshop, participants will complete the Intercultural Conflict Style Inventory and apply it to better understand their own and others’ approaches to resolving conflict, how their differences can impede or facilitate effective decision-making, and how they can create an environment in which everyone has a voice.

 Format: One 2-3 hour session preceded by completion of the Intercultural Conflict Style Inventory.

 Use Augsburg’s “student-at-large” status to take up to 2 courses or 8 credits in one term without being officially in a master’s program.
 This option offers leadership/professional development in a specific area and course offerings will vary by term.
 Participants should have a bachelor’s degree and be able to handle graduate level work.
 An online application and official transcripts for all previous institutions are required.
 Call 612-330-1101 for more information.

 About the Facilitators

 Tom Morgan is the Executive Director of the Christensen Center for Vocation.
-As a business and leadership faculty member, he has shaped both undergraduate and graduate programs at the college.
-As a Vice President, he manages the college’s relationships with a number of external organizations and initiatives.
+As a business and leadership faculty member, he has shaped both undergraduate and graduate programs at the University.
+As a Vice President, he manages the University’s relationships with a number of external organizations and initiatives.
 Tom currently teaches in several leadership courses including Authentic Leadership and Responsible Leadership for the 21st Century.